Hulk 2099: Timestorm 2009-2099

 In Timestorm 2009-2099, the Hulk of 2099 is not just a singular individual, but an entire species of mutant creatures that were created when a gamma bomb was dropped on Washington, D.C., mutating all residents there and reducing the city to a desert wasteland.

 Secret Wars 2099

 During the Secret Wars storyline, a variation of Hulk 2099 resides in the Battleworld domain of 2099.
 John Eisenheart is seen pursuing a criminal wanted by Alchemax's Avengers.
 When the Avengers arrive, Eisenheart warns them not to interfere and transforms into the Hulk after they refuse to leave.
 After battling the heroes, the Hulk is revealed to be a member of the Defenders 2099.

+Earth-2099

+On the unified 2099 reality known as Earth-2099, Hulk was among those recruited by Moon Knight 2099 to join the 2099 version of the New Avengers after the 2099 version of the Avengers (including a 2099 version of Grey Hulk) were killed by the 2099 version of the Masters of Evil.
+He engaged the 2099 version of Radioactive Man and defeated him.

 Powers and abilities

 The Hulk 2099 is one of the strongest beings in his future timeline.
 Like the original, he possesses immeasurable strength, stamina, durability, speed, and healing, as well as the ability to leap great heights (he could easily leap hundreds of feet in height or miles while in an enraged state).
 His strength would increase due to anger.
 John Eisenhart can willingly transform himself into the Hulk 2099, the process adds 5' 9" in size and 1,423 lbs to his mass.
 Unlike his predecessor, this Hulk has natural weapons, which he utilizes for combat, such as tearing through steel.
 He was a skilled attorney and formidable unarmed combatant.